Aftab0012/lama/README.md

 The following features are currently under development and will be added later:

 - **Uploader:** We are working on implementing a drag and drop feature for easy file uploads.
 This will streamline the process of adding content to the project.

+### Note:- Redux will only work if backend is not connected, The Redux was implemented to add static project data from state, So as of now this website is connected to backend but the Redux fucntionality is not implemented in react components, If you wanna use just use reacts dispatch() and useSelector() hooks to make it useable .